The Big Honey Hunt: Background

 Stan and Jan Berenstain, a husband and wife team from Pennsylvania, were already successful illustrators and cartoonists by the time The Big Honey Hunt was published, with their work appearing in magazines like The Saturday Evening Post and Good Housekeeping throughout the 1940s and 1950s.
-By the early 1960s, partly influenced by their son Leo's love for Dr. Seuss books, the Berenstains decided to create books for young children.
+By the early 1960s, partly influenced by their son Leo's love for Dr. Seuss (aka Ted Geisel) books, the Berenstains decided to create books for young children.
 For their first book, they decided to use bears as the main characters because they were widely popular and were easy to draw.
 According to their other son Mike Berenstain, Stan and Jan based their family of bear characters partly on themselves and their two sons.
 For the relationship between the father and son, in particular, they used the 1931 film The Champ as a reference.

 They decided to publish their first book with Random House, under the banner of Dr. Seuss' Beginner Books label.
-They took their first effort, Freddy Bear's Spanking, about a small bear who tries to avoid a spanking from his parents by suggesting a list of other punishments, to their first meeting with Seuss.
-Seuss praised the basic premise of the book but criticized many aspects of its execution.
-He became their first editor, and they spent the next two years revising their book to suit Seuss' rigorous standards.
+They took their first effort, Freddy Bear's Spanking, about a small bear who tries to avoid a spanking from his parents by suggesting a list of other punishments, to their first meeting with Geisel.
+Geisel praised the basic premise of the book but criticized many aspects of its execution.
+He became their first editor, and they spent the next two years revising their book to suit Geisel's rigorous standards.
 Freddy Bear's Spanking slowly became The Big Honey Hunt, and in the process, the Berenstains began to develop a formula for writing and illustrating children's books.
 According to their 2002 memoir, Down a Sunny Dirt Road, this included "easy words, short sentences, word/picture clues, rollicking rhythm, resolute rhyme... shameless slapstick and outrageous jokes".